 Sheet sanders are designed to work with partial sheets of standard sandpaper, whereas random orbital sanders require round disks, typically attached to the sander base with either adhesive or hook-and-loop type fasteners.
 The ability to use standard sandpaper is a major advantage for sheet sanders since the sandpaper can be purchased almost anywhere.

-Operation of a sheet sander is pretty straight-forwared.
+The operation of a sheet sander is pretty straightforward.
 Sandpaper sheets are cut into halves or quarters and are then securely clamped onto the flat base of the sander.
 The sander uses a motor that moves the sanding pad in a back-and-forth-circular motion at high speed.
-Big sheet sanders, the half-sheet variety can remove remove material fairly easily and work good on large flat surfaces.
+Big sheet sanders, the half-sheet variety can remove material fairly easily and works well on large flat surfaces.
 Their smaller cousins (1/4 sheet sanders) however do not remove as much material, mainly because the sanding surface is much smaller.
 But that can be a good thing.
 It is a great tool for sanding between coats of paint or finish because there is less chance of sanding through the finish.
 Sheet sander pads (and the sandpaper on them) are square, so the tool can get into corners.

 |Random Orbital Sander|

 • Changing grits not necessary to get good results